tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/03/validation-timing.md

 two restrictions would be raised.

 1. **[Custom filter hooks][FilterHooks] in `functions.php` does not work**
-   It is bacause the `functions.php` in the theme directory would not have been parsed when this plugin do its jobs.
-In this case, you **must** put your own code into `drop-in.php` which should be placed in the geolocation database directory.
-You can find `drop-in-sample.php` as a sample in this plugin's directory, i.e. `ip-geo-block/wp-content/ip-geo-api/`.
-Please rename it to `drop-in.php` and put it into your [geolocation database directory][GeoDBDir] when you use it.
+   It is bacause the `functions.php` in the theme folder would not have been parsed when this plugin do its jobs.
+In this case, you **must** put your own code into `drop-in.php` which should be placed in the geolocation database folder.
+You can find `drop-in-sample.php` as a sample in this plugin's folder, i.e. `ip-geo-block/wp-content/ip-geo-api/`.
+Please rename it to `drop-in.php` and put it into your [Geolocation API folder][GeoAPIFolder] when you use it.

 2. **[Human friendly error page][ErrorPage] is unavailable**